jtohsohr/GENERIC-TEAM/README.md

 * GUI will be used.
 I believe we all have Java 8.
 Java FX8 will be used in building the GUI
 * We will be adding XML parsing to the software
 * We will be adding a name attribute to Warehouse class
-* Although we already have good exception handling mechanisms in our software, we would need rigorous testing of those mechanisms for this iteration, especially for I/0 operations
+* Although we already have good exception handling mechanisms in our software, we will need rigorous testing of those mechanisms for this iteration, especially for I/0 operations
 * Coding conventions wiki/document will be created
 * JUnit testing will be incorporated into the software